Read this first…

 On Rev E wahs (pic to the right), the idea is the same, but the points are slightly different.
 The positive voltage point is still on the north side of the resistor (very close to the adapter jack this time, so be careful with the soldering iron), but the negative/ground point is now on the south leg of the diode.

-Solder the current limiting resistor (anywhere from 1K to 10K, depending on how bright the LED is in itself, and how bright you want it) to the cathode (short) leg, and connect it to the switch.
-The larger the resistor value, the less current the LED will use, which not only saves battery life but also minimizes the risk of getting switching noise due to the sudden current rush.
-I use ultra-bright LED’s and 6.8-8.2K resistors (depending on the LED colour).
+Solder the current limiting resistor to the cathode (short) leg, and connect it to the switch.
+The larger the resistor value, the less current the LED will use, which not only saves battery life but also minimizes the risk of getting switching noise due to the sudden current rush when the LED lights up or is turned off.
+Also, in extreme cases – if the resistor is too small – the current draw of the LED can starve the wah circuit to the point where you get lots of light, but no sound… With all that in mind, I use ultra-bright LED’s and 6.8-8.2K resistors (depending on the LED colour).
 Also, it is a good idea to cover the resistor to prevent it shorting out against something – I use shrink tubing.
 From the switch, run another wire back to the negative connection point by the adapter jack (north leg of the diode).
 That’s it!